Determining Financial Need

 The College gives priority in awarding financial aid to those students with the greatest need.
-Herkimer College uses all available federal and state aid, outside scholarships and resources in determining a financial aid package that comes close as possible to meet the student's financial need.
+Herkimer College uses all available federal and state aid, outside scholarships, and resources in determining a financial aid package that comes as close as possible to the student's financial need.
 The College's recommends filing the FAFSA early since funds are limited.

 |Expected family contribution||-||$2,000|

 |Federal Direct Unsubsidized Loan||-||$2,000|

 Once your application has been processed, the Herkimer College Financial Aid office will notify you of your financial aid eligibility.
 All award offers must be accepted or declined by the appropriate deadline.

 To accept or decline award offers electronically, students can access their award information on Student Online Services.